What to do in Puerto Escondido

 Eat

 For foodies, Puerto is a paradise.
 There are so many great places to eat you really are spoiled for choice.
-Going out for food is one of our favourite things to do, so this is going to be a big section, buckle up for some of the best Puerto Escondido restaurants...
+Going out for food is one of our favourite things to do, so we have written a whole separate blog about that.
+Check out the best restaurants in Puerto Escondido here, or keep reading below for the higlights.

 Where to eat in La Punta: